 - It is not possible to obtain a pre-departure COVID-19 test at the airport in Abu Dhabi.
 Dubai International Airport has devoted a section of the Terminal Three Departures Hall to COVID-19 testing.
-They conduct COVID-19 RT PCR tests, with results normally returning in three (3) to six (6) hours.
-The Dubai International Airport recommends that departing travelers arrive five (5) to six (6) hours before departure if they wish to take the test at the airport.
+They conduct COVID-19 RT PCR tests, with results normally returning in one to two (1 – 2) hours.
+Dubai International Airport officials recommend all travelers arrive three to five (3 – 5) hours before departure if they wish to take the test at the airport.
 Travelers should be aware and take this into consideration when making travel arrangements.

 - More information on testing in the UAE is available at the following links:

 COVID-19 Vaccine Information: